PP&E (Property, Plant and Equipment)

 Download the PP&E Schedule Template to use it on your own!
 Enter all assumptions in the blue font cells.

 As shown above, the schedule starts with a PP&E opening balance, which is the beginning value of the assets.
-From there, any additional purhchases of new assets or improvements to existing one are added as capital expenditures.
-Below that, depreciation expense is deducted (note: deprecation can be calculated many different ways depending on the type of depreciation method used).
-Finally, by taking the opening balance, adding capex and deducting depreciation we arrive at the closing balance.
+From there, any additional purchases of new assets or improvements to existing ones are added as capital expenditures.
+Below that, depreciation expense is deducted (note: deprecation can be calculated many different ways, depending on the type of depreciation method used).
+Finally, by taking the opening balance, adding capex, and deducting depreciation we arrive at the closing balance.

 We hope this has been a helpful guide to understanding property, plant, and equipment on the balance sheet.
 CFI is the official global provider of the Finacial Modeling and Valuation Analyst (FMVA) certification, a leading credential for financial analysts.
 To continue learning and advancing your career, we highly recommend these additional resources below: